Important Army Days in India: Dates, History & Significance

 Schools and colleges can hold:

-Essay competitions and debates on topics like the 1971 war or the Battle of Saragarhi
+- Competitions on essay writing, debates and discussions on topics like the 1971 war or the Battle of Saragarhi.

 2. Visit War Memorials and Museums